xander-maljaars-centric/csbindgen/README.md

 Automatically generates C# `DllImport` code from Rust `extern "C" fn` code.
 Whereas DllImport defaults to the Windows calling convention and requires a lot of configuration for C calls, csbindgen generates code optimized for "Cdecl" calls.
 Also .NET and Unity have different callback invocation methods (.NET uses function pointers, while Unity uses MonoPInvokeCallback), but you can output code for either by configuration.

-When used with Rust's excellent C integration, you can also bring C libraries into C#.
+When used with Rust's excellent C integration, you can also bring C libraries into C#. [rust-bindgen](https://crates.io/crates/bindgen) is a proven `.h` parsing library with extensive track record.
+By using it together with csbindgen, you can generate code to call C code.
+In this case, you don't need a Rust native library - all you need is the C/C++ binary and C#.

-There are usually many pains involved in using the C Library with C#.
-Not only is it difficult to create bindings, but cross-platform builds are very difficult.
-In this day and age, you have to build for multiple platforms and architectures, windows, osx, linux, android, ios, each with x64, x86, arm.

-[Rust](https://www.rust-lang.org/) has an excellent toolchain for cross-platform builds, as well as [cc crate](https://crates.io/crates/cc), [cmake crate](https://crates.io/crates/cmake) allow C source code to be integrated into the build.
-And [rust-bindgen](https://crates.io/crates/bindgen), which generates bindings from `.h`, is highly functional and very stable.
+Additionally, [Rust](https://www.rust-lang.org/) has an excellent toolchain for cross-platform builds, and the [cc crate](https://crates.io/crates/cc) and [cmake crate](https://crates.io/crates/cmake) allow C source code to be integrated into the build.
+When used together with these, it also supports consolidating multiple native calls and simplifying them into Rust calls.

-csbindgen can easily bring native C libraries into C# through Rust. csbindgen generates Rust extern code and C# DllImport code to work with C# from code generated from C by bindgen.
-With cc crate or cmake crate, C code is linked to the single rust native library.

 showcase:
 * [lz4_bindgen.cs](https://github.com/Cysharp/csbindgen/blob/47fd97eb379beeb278d7546c6d0b9a404b28fbd1/dotnet-sandbox/lz4_bindgen.cs) : [LZ4](https://github.com/lz4/lz4) compression library C# binding